Joe Casola, Ph.D.

-Joe Casola, Ph.D., Staff Scientist and Program Director for Science and Impacts
+Staff Scientist and Program Director, Science and Impacts

-Dr. Joe Casola serves as Staff Scientist and Program Director for Science and Impacts at the Center for Climate and Energy Solutions.
-He oversees C2ES’s efforts to assess and communicate the current state of knowledge regarding climate change and its associated impacts, and to promote actions that strengthen climate resilience.
+Joe Casola is the Staff Scientist and Program Director for Science and Impacts at the Center for Climate and Energy Solutions (C2ES).
+He oversees C2ES efforts to assess and communicate the current state of knowledge regarding climate change and its associated impacts, and to promote actions that strengthen climate resilience.

-Dr. Casola earned a PhD and MS in atmospheric sciences from the University of Washington, and holds a BS in Chemistry from Duke University.
+Dr. Casola earned a Ph.D. and a Master of Science degree in atmospheric sciences from the University of Washington, and holds a Bachelor of Science in chemistry from Duke University.